adriank31/ReconMaster/recon_tool/README.md

 # Custom Reconnaissance Tool

 This package provides an original reconnaissance framework for network enumeration and vulnerability discovery.
-It was built as an educational exercise inspired by the [`AutoRecon` project](https://github.com/Tib3rius/AutoRecon) but was designed from the ground up with a different architecture and feature set.
 It should work on Linux systems (including Kali) with Python 3.8+ installed.

 ## Features